I applied for a Bounce Back Loan – here’s how Bounce Back Loans might help your business too!

 Trouble is, the banks have been reluctant to dole out cash to small businesses that might be crippled by coronavirus.
 Plus, many self-employed were screaming about the lack of support, if they fell through the cracks of the Self-Employment Income Support Scheme (SEISS).
 No joy from SEISS if you work via a limited company, only became self-employed since April 2019, get less than half your income from self-employment or earn more than £50,000 a year in profit.

 But now Bounce Back Loans are riding to the rescue, designed to get cash to small businesses fast.
-In the two months since Bounce Back Loans were launched, more than a million small businesses have used them to borrow almost £31 billion.
+In the three months since Bounce Back Loans were launched, more than a 1.16 million small businesses have used them to borrow almost £35 billion.